ojasdeshpnde/ElasticSearchTarotProject/README.md

 If you have a copy of the database, you can skip to further below in the instructions.
 If not, follow these steps:
 Run the python script called **database.py**.
 This should generate a sqlite database.
 This is currently being used to deal with login stuff.

+Make sure you have a Docker container that is empty with Elastic Search running.
+(You could also just have elastis search in some other way, just make sure you have an instance of elastic search running).
+Once, you have elastic search running, you have to upload all of our documents to your elastic search instance, which you can do by running the file called **load_data.py** found in the docker folder.

+Note, that you elastc search password, should be put into the **cred.txt** file that is located in the docker folder as well.
+This is important for elastic search to work as intended.
+Once you have the database setup properly, and the elastic search instance running with our data uploaded successfully, you can follow the instructions below:

 Now, you should be ready to run your servers.
 Notice that the backend and frontend are not directly related, so you do have to run both instances seperately.
 I would suggest you do the following:

   1. Run the python file called **apiExample.py**